Good Corporate Governance (GCG) is a series of principles and it serves to optimize the company’s business performance

 Intiland strictly prohibits and will provide strict sanctions, including termination of employment for the employees who receive bribes or corruption.

-Training and Development Competencies for Employees
+Training and/or Development for Employees (2022)